levantamdhcn/aws-workshop/content/2-Prerequiste/2.4-createec2/2.4.5-testconnection/_index.md

 Bitvise SSH Client use private key to authenticate the connection so we need first generate private key version from pem file.
 {{% /notice %}}

-1. Go to [PuTTYgen Website](https://www.puttygen.com/) to download the IDE
+1. Go to [PuTTYgen Website](https://www.puttygen.com/) to download the software.
 ![Test Connect](/images/2.prerequisite/034-testconnect.png)

 2. Open Puttygen App to start generate private key.